 If possible, add a little more to your budget and buy a reliable and sturdy one to avoid future headaches.

-Buy a thermometer
+3. Buy a thermometer

-Keep the ideal pH level of your betta tank water
+4. Keep the ideal pH level of your betta tank water

-A betta fish prefer acidic water that ranges from 6.0 to 7.5, but avoid using harsh chemicals to adjust the pH level of your tank because this can bleach the fish’s skin and damage their gills.
+But, you should avoid using harsh chemicals to adjust the pH level of your tank because this can bleach the fish’s skin and damage their gills.

 If your tank’s pH falls below this range, your betta fish will likely suffer from health problems such as stunted growth, reduced appetite, and possible death.